 Goryeo adopted Confucianism as its political ideology and established an effective education system by founding the Gukjagam (a national higher education institution) and numerous hyanggyo (local private schools).
-Buddhism also exerted a considerable influence on Goryeo society in general.
-The Kingdom adopted a more tolerant approach towards the acceptance of other religions, as indicated by the Yeondeunghoe (Lotus Lantern Festival) and Palgwanhoe (Festival of the Eight Vows), rites in which prayers were offered for blessing, based on a syncretic mix of folk religions and Buddhism.
+Buddhism also exerted considerable influence over Goryeo society in general.
+The Kingdom adopted a more tolerant approach towards the acceptance of other religions, as indicated by the rites called Yeondeunghoe (Lotus Lantern Festival) and Palgwanhoe (Festival of the Eight Vows), in which prayers were offered for blessing, based on a syncretic mix of folk religions and Buddhism.

 War with the Mongols

-Despite the agreement with the Mongols, a group of Goryeo troops continued to fight them, moving their base of operations to Jindo and then to Jejudo.
+Despite the agreement with the Mongols, a group of Goryeo troops called Sambyeolcho continued to fight them, moving their base of operations to Jindo and then to Jejudo.
 They continued to fight until 1273.
-Their forty-two-year campaign of resistance against the Mongols, the world’s strongest power at that time, attests to their perseverance and indomitable spirit.
+Their 42-year campaign of resistance against the Mongols, the world’s strongest power at that time, attests to their perseverance and indomitable spirit.
 However, the national land was devastated and people’s lives were destroyed due to the long years of war.
-The Mongols destroyed many precious cultural heritages, including the nine-tier pagoda at Hwangnyongsa Temple.
+The Mongols destroyed many precious cultural heritage sites and properties, including the nine-tier pagoda at Hwangnyongsa Temple.